Wodan58/Moy/doc/MOYimplJOY.md

 executed at runtime or when a function is called recursively or when there are not enough parameters on the compile-time stack available to allow executing a built-in.
 The MOY implementation has two compile
-options: –c and –o.
+options: -c and -o.
 The latter more thoroughly compiles the code and is used when benchmarking.

 Benchmarking